sohanjs111/Ros-melodic/README.md

 To install simple Ros melodic Docker without LiDAR-Based Alogrithms, please switch to simple - branch.

 ## FHWS

-First time installation run Steps 1 and 2.
+First clone the repo and move into the repo.
+Then follow the following steps for installation First time installation run Steps 1 and 2.
 Later on, Follow only steps 3 to 6

 1. Build Docker Image